What's A Field?

 minus electric charges, called monopoles.

-Moving charge not only creates
+A moving charge not only creates a magnetic field but also

-its velocity (v) and the surrounding magnetic field (B).
+the strength of the surrounding magnetic field (B).

 is illustrated below.

-If you open your right hand and point its thumb in the direction of the charge's
+If you open your right hand and point its thumb in the direction of the

 Magnetic Flux Density (B)

-at any point in a magnetic field
+At any point in a magnetic field, magnetic flux density (B) is

-felt there by a charge q moving at velocity v
+there by a particular charge (q) moving

 B = F/qv